Southwest Virginia Medical Reserve Corps

 3. Volunteer Orientation and Initial Training

-Once the initial orientation and training is completed, the Corps member will be able to attend a variety of training opportunities that are offered during the year and assist with a wide variety of public health events and activities.
+Once orientation, Cybersecurity & HIPAA training, and the background screening is complete, the SWVA MRC member will be able to attend a variety of training opportunities that are offered during the year and assist with a wide variety of public health events and activities.

 Serving Cumberland Plateau, Lenowisco and Mount Rogers Health Districts